yokomii/exoplayer-in-carousel-demo/README.md

-# ExoPlayer on carousel demo
+# ExoPlayer in carousel demo